-The middle mouse button helps you scroll through long webpages and screens with a lot of data.
+The middle mouse button helps you scroll through long web pages and screens with a lot of data.
 If that stops, well you will end up using the keyboard for scrolling which is painful.
-In this post, we are going to suggest troubleshooting tips to when the Middle mouse button not working in Windows 10.
+In this post, we are going to suggest troubleshooting tips for when the Middle mouse button not working in Windows 10.

 Here are some suggestions you can try:

 - Run the Hardware and Devices troubleshooter

 - Reset the Mouse settings to default